ielbadisy/survalis/README.md

 - tidy output: returns a consistent tiblle with metrics by fold, ready for summarization and plotting

 ### cv design metrics

 - `evaluate_survlearner()`: provides a unified interface to compute survival probabilities at user-defined time points.

+### Rational behind learners

+- `aftgee`: semi-parametric AFT model via GEE

+`fit_aftgee`
+This learner implements a semiparametric accelerated failure time (AFT) model using generalized estimating equations via the aftgee package.
+It allows robust estimation of survival models without specifying the full error distribution.
+This make it well suited for time-to-event with complex structures, violation of PH assumption, and longitudinal or clustered survival data (although this implementation disables clustering for compatibility by fixing id = NULL)

+`predict_aftgee`
+The model output (TO CHECK) log-transformed survival time predictions, which are back-transformed to generate approximate survival probability curves under a log-normal assumption.